 Therapeutic Model and Approach

-We believe that God has a purpose and a plan for every girl who comes to Teen Challenge.
+“For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”
+(Jeremiah 29:11) We believe that God has a purpose and a plan for every girl who comes to Teen Challenge.
 It’s not just about teaching girls how to stay out of trouble.
 It’s about seeing our students reach their full potential and experience the hope and future that God intended them to have.
-We believe that every girl that comes to us has the potential to become a wowoman of character and integrity.
+We believe that every girl that comes to us has the potential to become a woman of character and integrity.
 Their attitudes can be positive, and they can be successful in their relationships with others.
 All of these elements are presented in a loving Christian environment.
+We Promise:

-To love and care for your daughter as one of our own.
+- To love and care for your daughter as one of our own.

-To provide honest feedback and counsel to you to begin to build family restoration.
+- To provide honest feedback and counsel to you to begin to build family restoration.

-To give every opportunity for your daughter to change her life, and to be there for her beyond her graduation from the program.
+- To give every opportunity for your daughter to change her life, and to be there for her beyond her graduation from the program.
 We consider this a lifelong commitment.

-To include you in the process.
+- To include you in the process.

 Helping Girls Regain Control of Their Behavior

-Each phase has additional privileges as well as greater levels of responsibility.
-There is improvement in behavior and attitudes as students progress through the different phases of the program.
+Teen Challenge helps students regain control of their behavior by helping them to recognize the unproductive patterns in their lives and encouraging them to seek new solutions to life’s problems and difficulties.
+We believe that students can and should take responsibility for their behavior and choices.
+While there may be life tragedies or difficulties which have contributed to a girl’s problematic behavior, a child can learn to make better choices regardless of her situation or past.
+Effective solutions to life’s difficulties can be found, and healing from life’s hurts can be experienced.
+The Teen Challenge program is broken up into four phases.
+Each phase has unique goals, objectives, and intervention material that a student must complete before moving to the next phase.
+Phase 1 – Basic Self-Management Phase 2 – Teamwork and Cooperation Phase 3 – Leadership Training Phase 4 – Leadership and Service Each phase has additional privileges as well as greater levels of responsibility.
+There is an improvement in behavior and attitudes as students progress through the different phases of the program.
 A scoring system is used to provide students with feedback on their behavior and to help them become aware of and manage their own behavior.
 This behavioral technique is used for each activity of the day.
 A student’s behavior is scored in the following five areas:

-- • Responsibility/ Work
+- Responsibility/ Work

-- • Behavior/ Obedience to authority
+- Behavior/ Obedience to authority

-- • Relationship/ Social
+- Relationship/ Social

-- • Spiritual Development
+- Spiritual Development

-- • Leadership/ Servanthood
+- Leadership/ Servanthood

 The scoring system helps staff and the student identify the areas where the student is doing well or has made significant progress.
 It also helps us to identify areas where the student may be experiencing difficulty.
-If challenge areas are identified, we will work with the student in problem solving and help her develop strategies for success.
+If challenge areas are identified, we will work with the student in problem-solving and help her develop strategies for success.